video

 I wanna share some connections with you.

-And to the text "Mayhem Mission," an illustrated chapter book, which celebrates British Bengali culture and language.
+And to the text, "Mayhem Mission", an illustrated chapter book, which celebrates British-Bengali culture and language.

 Which connections do you make to the text?
-And are they text-to-self, text-to-text, or text-to-world connections.
+And are they text to self, text to text or text to world connections?
+Pause the video while you share these with someone nearby.

-I'm curious about what your connections were, and I hope you enjoyed sharing them with somebody.
+I'm curious about what your connections were and I hope you enjoyed sharing them with somebody.

 Making connections and recommendations can significantly enhance the reading experience and broaden our understanding of literature.